CodaGott/ecommerce-golang/README.md

 ## Installation

-Install my-project with the go get command
+Install and run my-project with the go get command below

     Clone the project, cd to your Go workstation and run the command below.